Fusion-Eval: Integrating Assistant Evaluators with LLMs: Introduction

 \section{Introduction}

-Evaluating the performance of Large Language Models (LLMs) has significant challenges~\citep{ouyang2022training}, especially concerning evaluation benchmarks and evaluation paradigms~\citep{wang2023aligning}.
+Evaluating the performance of natural language generation models has significant challenges~\citep{ouyang2022training}, particularly in terms of evaluation benchmarks and evaluation paradigms~\citep{wang2023aligning}.
 This study focuses on the latter one.
-The traditional evaluation paradigm can be divided into three categories: human-based, automatic-metrics-based and model-based evaluations.
+Typically, the evaluation paradigms fall into three categories: human-based, automatic-metrics-based and model-based evaluations.
 Among these, human evaluations are regarded as the most reliable, yet they come with high costs and issues of scalability.

-Automatic metrics such as BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} are commonly used for evaluations.
-These methods depend on a 'gold' standard reference to compare against the model's output.
-However, creating these gold references is labor-intensive.
-Moreover, in tasks involving content generation, the diversity of possible correct answers means that comparing to only a single or a few references may not accurately capture the quality of the generated text.
+Automatic metrics such as BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} are prevalent in evaluations, relying on comparisons with a `gold' standard reference.
+However, the creation of these gold references is a labor-intensive process.
 Furthermore, studies such as \citet{fabbri2021summeval} have demonstrated that these automatic metrics often do not correlate well with human judgment.

-Model-based evaluations aim to enhance the correlation with human judgment by utilizing tuned neural networks.
-Neural evaluators, which are fine-tuned on specific datasets such as BLEURT~\citep{sellam2020bleurt} and its variant SMART~\citep{amplayo2022smart}, have shown improved alignment with human assessments in certain generative tasks.
-These models can operate as reference-free evaluators by comparing the answer to the source article, or as reference-based evaluators when using a gold standard reference.
+Model-based evaluations aim to enhance the correlation with human judgment using neural networks fine-tuned on specific datasets.
+Neural evaluators like BLEURT~\citep{sellam2020bleurt} and its variant SMART~\citep{amplayo2022smart} show improved alignment with human assessments in various generative tasks.
+These models offer flexibility in evaluation methods.
+They can either compare the response to the source (reference-free), or to the gold standard (reference-dependent).

-Recent approaches have employed LLMs as reference-free evaluators in Natural Language Generation (NLG) tasks.
-For example, studies by \citep{fu2023gptscore, wang2023chatgpt} utilize LLMs to grade candidate outputs based solely on their generation probability, without the need for comparison to reference texts.
-Additionally, \citep{liu2023gpteval} propose a method where human-crafted evaluation criteria are used to guide LLMs in scoring answers.
-Meta-evaluation studies suggest that these LLM-based evaluators achieve a level of human correlation comparable to that of medium-sized neural evaluators~\citep{zhong2022towards}.
+Recent advancements have seen the use of Large Language Models (LLMs) as reference-free evaluators in Natural Language Generation (NLG) tasks.
+Notably, studies by \citet{fu2023gptscore, wang2023chatgpt} have leveraged LLMs to rate candidate outputs based on their generation probability alone, eliminating the need for reference text comparisons.
+Additionally, \citet{liu2023gpteval} introduced a method called G-Eval, where LLMs, guided by human-crafted evaluation criteria, score responses.
+Meta-evaluations indicate that these LLM-based evaluators reach a level of human correlation on par with medium-sized neural evaluators~\citep{zhong2022towards}.
+In light of these developments in evaluation paradigms, the following question arises: \begin{customquote} ``Can Large Language Models (LLMs) integrate existing evaluators to achieve higher correlation with human judgments?'' \end{customquote}